jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 {{% note %}}
 So where were we?
 Oh yeah - my worsening mental state.
 I had begun noticing that I was more irritable with my family (well they informed me I was), I was losing my trains of thought, finding it really hard to focus, and even _not_ being able to find the words to say something even though it was _right there on the tip of my tongue_.
 {{% /note %}}

 ---

+{{% note %}}
+Finally, I got concerned, and went to my doctor in May of 2021.
+I told her what I was experiencing, and she of course mentioned it could be any number of things, but they would do some blood tests and then go from there.
+I heard back from the doctor later that day as I was finalizing my camping trip to Colorado.
+{{% /note %}}

+---